doucetteorg/doucetteorg.github.io/index.md

 💻 Professionally, I am an IT Specialist at a little company called [zu](https://zu.com).

 🧔🏻‍♂️ Personally, I like to...
-- 📖 read
+      📖 read
-- ▶️ play...
+      🚴‍♀️ ride my bike for exercise and fun
-  - 🎲 table-top games
+      📷 practice photography
-  - 🗡 role playing games
+      ▶️ play...
-  - 🎮 video games
+            🎲 table-top games
-- 👨‍🍳 cook...
+            🗡 role playing games
-  - 🍳 breakfast (my omelettes are delicious)
+            🎮 video games
-  - 🥪 sandwiches
+      🥘 cook...
-  - 🍔 🍝 🍗 🥞 🌮 really, anything fun and yummy
+            🍳 breakfast (my omelettes are delicious)
-- 🚴‍♀️ ride my bike for exercise and fun
+            🥪 sandwiches
-- 📷 practice photography
+            🍔 🍝 🍗 🥞 🌮 really, anything fun and yummy

 🏄‍♀️ I've been hanging around on the Internet long enough that I think Internet should be capitalised.
 I think I'll settle here for a spell.